Diabetic socks – What are they and how can they help?

 Why should they have reduced elasticity – especially at the top?

-Diabetic and comfort socks that have tight-fitting elasticity can impede blood circulation in the feet.
+Diabetic and comfort socks that have tight-fitting elasticity can very much impede blood circulation in the feet.
 When this happens in people with diabetes and other foot-related problems, it can prevent self-healing or cause further foot problems for some.

 The elastic is not always necessary for the socks to adjust properly.
 The absence of elastic can help to prevent circulation problems in the feet and calf, preventing them from becoming inflamed and causing unnecessary pain or discomfort.